 The parent & tot program offered at MUN Botanical Garden is fully booked at this time.
-People wishing to register are often frustrated to discover that openings rarely become available.
+People wishing to register are often frustrated to discover that openings do not become available very often.
 The Garden wishes to apologize for this.
 The Botanical Garden is a non-profit organization and, because staff resources and funds are limited, this program cannot be expanded further at this time.
-Since its inception over ten years ago, it has grown from one session to three
+Since its inception over fifteen years ago, it has grown from one session to three

 Q. Are there other options for those who don't get accepted in to the program?

 A. Absolutely.
 Education staff offer a variety of family programs from May until November that do not require registration and everyone is welcome.
 Please, check out our Family Programs page for more information.

 Q. If I join the Friends of the Garden, will that help me get in?